-Introduction to the English language for non- native speakers including beginning listening, speaking, reading and writing skills.
-Topics include present, past and future tenses; basic sentence structure; skimming and scanning.
+An introduction to the English language for non-native speakers focusing on beginning listening, speaking, reading, and writing skills.
+Topics include present, past, and future tenses; basic sentence structure; skimming and scanning.
 Prerequisite: ESL placement or permission of the instructor.